8ta4/see/README.md

 > What is this tool about?

-`see` is a command-line tool for ripping the text out of a web page.
+`see` is a CLI tool that gets text from a web page via its extension on your browser.

 > How do I use this tool?